Hugh Bonneville calls Boris Johnson an unprincipled man - ExBulletin

 Hugh Bonneville calls Boris Johnson an unprincipled man

-Hugh Bonneville ripped the former prime minister Boris Johnsoncalling him a man without any principles.
+Hugh Bonneville has ripped into former Prime Minister Boris Johnson, calling him a man without any principles.

 Speaking in a new interview with The Independent, Bonneville, 59, said: Our lack of leadership is quite staggering.
 The vacuity of the last two or three secretaries of state for culture is embarrassing.
 The same goes for our recent foreign secretaries, among whom I count Boris Johnson, a man without any principle.

-The actor, who can be seen next in the BBC’s new Sunday night primetime drama goldalso deplored the state of NHS under the Conservative government.
+The actor, who can be seen next in the BBC’s new Sunday night primetime drama goldalso lamented the state of the NHS under the Conservative government.

 Bonneville, whose father was a doctor and mother a nurse, said: I am extremely worried about the future of the NHS In the 1970s dealing directly with patients was central to [my parents] world, not filling out forms.